kubedb/cli/docs/edit.md

 * _spec.nodeSelector_
 * _spec.init_

-For DormantDatabase, _spec.origin_ can't be edited using `kbuedb edit`
+For DormantDatabase, _spec.origin_ can't be edited using `kubedb edit`

 To learn about various options of `edit` command, please visit [here](/docs/reference/kubedb_edit.md).